 Our team of expert composers, engineers, producers and technicians will give you a thorough grounding in areas such as:

-Students who complete this course may go on to Higher Education (with significant UCAS points).
+Students who complete this course may progress on to the Level 3 Extended Diploma in Music Technology or on to Higher Education (with significant UCAS points).

 No tuition fees are payable for students aged 16 – 18 on 31 August 2016